-Subdivision (c).
+Subdivision (b).
 This subdivision is new.
-It removes any doubt whether the Legislature may authorize possession prior to judgment in cases other than those provided for by the amendments of 1918 (rights-of-way) and 1934 (reservoirs).
+It replaces the former authorization for the taking of "immediate possession" in certain cases and removes any doubt whether the Legislature may authorize possession prior to judgment in cases other than those provided for by the amendments of 1918 (rights-of-way) and 1934 (reservoirs).
 See Steinhart v.
 Superior Court, 137 Cal.
 575, 70 Pac.
 629 (1902).
 Compare Spring Valley Water Works v.
 Drinkhouse, 95 Cal.
 220, 30 Pac.
 218 (1892); Heilbron v.
 Superior Court, 151 Cal.
 271, 90 Pac.
 706 (1907).
-See also 3 CAL.
-LAW REVISION COMM'N, REP., REC. & STUDIES, Recommendation and Study Relating to Taking Possession and Passage of Title in Eminent Domain Proceedings, at B-1 (1961).
+See also Taylor, Possession Prior to Final Judgment in California Condemnation Practice, 7 SANTA CIARA LAWYER 37, 56-74 (1966).

-subdivision (d).
+Subdivision (a).
 This subdivision makes explicit the requirement that, before possession or use of property is taken, there be a deposit of the probable amount of compensation that eventually will be awarded in the proceeding.
 The subdivision also adds a requirement, not heretofore imposed by this section, that the funds be available to the property owner, rather than merely be deposited as security.
 The subdivision thus accords with decisions of the California Supreme Court holding that, before property is taken, compensation must be paid into court for the owner.
 See Steinhart v.
 Superior Court, 137 Cal.
 575, 70 Pac.
 629 (1902).
-The subdivision contemplates that the amount to be deposited be determined by the court, rather than by jury, and in accordance with such procedure as may be provided by legislation.
+The subdivision contemplates that the amount to be deposited may be determined initially by the plaintiff, but that such amount shall be subject to determination or redetermination by the court on motion of any interested party.